Purchases through our links may earn us a commission.

 You’ll get 10900K-like performance for half the money.
 And the 10600K should also work great with upcoming next-gen games.
 Lots of cores, hyperthreading, and very high clocks make this CPU a superb choice for those who are building their gaming PC right now.
 This CPU should also work great with the RTX 2070 Super successor.
-On the flipside, the next-gen flagship GPUs might see some performance penalties due to the lack of PCIe 4.0 support on current Intel CPU lineup.
+On the flip side, the next-gen flagship GPUs might see some performance penalties due to the lack of PCIe 4.0 support on the current Intel CPU lineup.

 When it comes to performance, the 3700X is much better than the 10600K in productivity workloads.
 Games are where the 10600K takes the crown but not by much.
 The 3700X is more than a solid gaming CPU even though the 10600K beats it.
-Further, the 3700X will also work great with next-gen games thanks to its eight-core and sixteen thread design and PCIe 4.0 support.
+Further, the 3700X will also work great with next-gen games thanks to its eight-core and sixteen-thread design and PCIe 4.0 support.

 That also means that this CPU won’t be a bottleneck even for the most powerful next-gen GPUs.
 In other words, this is another great candidate for building a long-term gaming and productivity rig.
-Pair it with the RTX 2070 Super and you’ve got yourself an excellent gaming and work build for the next couple of years.
+Pair it with the RTX 2070 Super, and you’ve got yourself an excellent gaming and work build for the next couple of years.

 But this is where the first issue shows its ugly face.
-You see, at the moment four cores and eight-thread design of the 3300X is perfect for current titles.
+You see, at the moment, four cores and eight-thread design of the 3300X is perfect for current titles.
 They don’t need more cores and work great with four core CPUs.
 But what about next-gen titles?

 Both next-gen consoles feature fast eight cores and sixteen tread CPUs based on the latest Ryzen lineup.
 That means next-gen games will probably be designed to max out seven cores (one CPU core on both consoles is reserved for the system), seven fast Ryzen cores.
-This doesn’t bear well for the 3300X and while this is an excellent budget gaming CPU at the moment, it probably won’t be in a couple of years.
+This doesn’t bode well for the 3300X, and while this is an excellent budget gaming CPU at the moment, it probably won’t be in a couple of years.

-Also, the 3300X can be a bottleneck for any card more powerful than the 2070 Super so it won’t work great with next-gen GPUs despite its support for PCIe 4.0.
+Also, the 3300X can be a bottleneck for any card more powerful than the 2070 Super, so it won’t work great with next-gen GPUs despite its support for PCIe 4.0.
 It will probably be able to max out something like the RTX 3060 (Super) or the equivalent of the RX 5700.
 But anything more powerful will hit the CPU performance wall.

 This is why we can recommend this CPU to pair with the RTX 2070 Super if you need a gaming CPU capable of running current titles.
 But if you want to pair the 2070 Super with a CPU that will be capable of hosting high-end next-gen GPUs without playing the bottleneck role, check out our last recommendation.

 Six cores and twelve threads make it the same as the 10600K, but the 3600 is a bit better in productivity workloads and slower in games.
 Nevertheless, this CPU won’t bottleneck any current-gen GPU, making it an excellent choice to pair with the 2070 Super.

 And it will work great with current and cross-gen games.
-Once the time comes to replace the RTX 2070 Super the Ryzen 5 3600 should work great with almost any next-gen GPU.
-It’ll probably induce a bottleneck when paired with flagship models but anything lower than that will most likely work just fine.
+Once the time comes to replace the RTX 2070 Super, the Ryzen 5 3600 should work great with almost any next-gen GPU.
+It’ll probably induce a bottleneck when paired with flagship models, but anything lower than that will most likely work just fine.